whosonfirst/wof-cli/COOKBOOK.md

 #### Notes

-* Remember, this example is building a GeoParquet file for _all_ the Who's On First directories so it will take a while.B
+* Remember, this example is building a GeoParquet file for _all_ the Who's On First repositories so it will take a while.